ftechmax/argdefender/docs/design-decisions.md

-# Guard - Design Decisions
+# ArgDefender - Design Decisions

-This document explains the motives behind the Guard's API design.
+This document explains the motives behind the ArgDefender's API design.

 ## To Fluent or Not to Fluent